BoltzExchange/boltz-backend/docs/commitment-swaps.md

    your tokens.

 4. **Create the commitment signature** using EIP-712 with the actual locked amount.
-The committed amount must not be below the swap amount and may only exceed it within the configured positive-slippage tolerance.
+For Submarine Swaps, the committed amount must not be below the swap amount and may only exceed it within the configured positive-slippage tolerance.
+For Chain Swaps, an underpaid commitment can be accepted, but the swap will move to `transaction.lockup.failed` and must be renegotiated.

 5. **Submit the commitment**: